FahimFBA/organize-ADNI/README.md

 ```bash
 python3 script.py
 ```
-1. The script will organize the dataset based on the group name (AD, MCI, CN).
+7. The script will organize the entire ADNI dataset based on the group name (AD, MCI, CN) locally.

 *Note: Here the root directory implies that directory which contains all the subject folders.*